 Our guide Darren was both very knowledgeable and a real joker so we learnt a lot and had a lot of fun.

 To get there you pass a church, pay another small conservation fee and then walk through the church’s cemetry.
-Darren explained some of the customs they practice, like lighting bonfires in the cemetery on 1st November to keep the spirits warm.
+Darren explained some of the customs they practice, like lighting bonfires in the cemetery on 1st November (same of the Mexican day of the dead) to keep the spirits warm.

 Then it was onto the Valley.
-Given it has much history and is full of legend and ancient rituals what he could share in the time we had was only a small part of it but here is some of what he shared –
+Given it has much history and is full of legend and ancient rituals what he could share in the time we had was only a small part of it but here is some –

-Echo valley has its name for a reason, the local legend is if you shout your first name your surname will come back to you.
-The guidebook says that you hear the shouting point before you reach it but there was no one there and Darren told us that the elders stopped it a month ago when someone shouted their name and the spirits shouted back.
+Echo valley has its name for a reason, local legend has it that if you shout your first name across the valley your surname will come back to you.
+The guidebook says that you hear the shouting point before you reach the valley but there was no one there and Darren told us that the elders stopped the practice a month ago when someone shouted their name and the spirits shouted back.
 A couple of days later he got sick and the elders had to perform a ritual to make him well again.
 It was obvious from his tone this pleased him as he clearly didn’t agree with the practice, he was very much of the view that this is a place of spirits and people should be respectful and leave them in peace.

 On our way down the steep valley side Darren took us a few steps off the path to see a burial cave.
-He told us we like go right up to them and stand in the rock at the side and peer over into it and see some human skulls.
-It was pretty cool and went farther back than we realised stacked with old coffins.
-Darren also pointed out another burial cave across the Valley high up the cliff.
+He told us we could go right up to them and stand on the rock at the side and peer over into it and see some human skulls.
+It was pretty cool and went farther back than we realised, just stacked with old coffins.
+Darren also pointed out another burial cave across the valley high up the cliff.